barabanshek/barabanshek.github.io/index.md

 > I stepped onto my PhD journey with a diverse engineering background after earning an undergraduate degree in Electrical Engineering from <a href="http://bmstu.ru/" title="BMSTU">BMSTU</a>, an MS degree in Computer Science from <a href="http://epfl.ch/" title="EPFL">EPFL</a>, and working as a software developer at a Samsung R&D Institute for about two years.
 <br/><br/>I was an intern and visiting student researcher at Microsoft Research in 2017 (<a href="https://www.microsoft.com/en-us/research/lab/microsoft-research-india/" title="MSRIndia">India</a>), 2018 (<a href="https://www.microsoft.com/en-us/research/lab/microsoft-research-cambridge/" title="MSRC">Cambridge, UK</a>), and 2021 (<a href="https://www.microsoft.com/en-us/research/lab/microsoft-research-redmond/" title="MSRR">Redmond, USA</a>) working with great people and on exciting technologies such as _5G_, _low-latency database systems_, and _real-time machine learning_.

-In my free time, I enjoy all sorts of **intense** outdoor activity, in particular plying tennis, hiking, skiing, surfing.
+In my free time, I enjoy all sorts of intense outdoor activity like plying tennis, hiking, skiing, surfing.
 I also like traveling and exploring the world.
 So far, I have lived in 5 different countries and visited 28 other countries as a tourist.
+Sometimes I play drums.

 ### As a systems researcher (and engineer), I enjoy building things!